Contacting the Administrative Appeals Office (AAO)

 - The AAO will communicate with applicants and petitioners, or their attorneys or accredited representatives.
 We are unable to respond to case-specific inquiries from beneficiaries of an application or petition, or their attorneys or accredited representatives.
 This is because beneficiaries are not a recognized party to a proceeding.

 - Appeals first undergo an initial review at the field office that issued the negative decision.
 If that office does not take favorable action on the appeal, it will forward the appeal to the AAO and send you a Notice of Transfer to the AAO.
 The initial field review should be completed within 45 days.
 We are unable to provide case status information on appeals awaiting the initial field review.

-- You may contact the USCIS National Customer Service Center line at (800) 375-5283 (the TTY number is (800) 767-1833) or the originating field office to inquire about a case if USCIS has not sent any of the following within 75 days of your filing an appeal:
+- You may contact the USCIS Contact Center at (800) 375-5283 (the TTY number is (800) 767-1833) or the originating field office to inquire about a case if USCIS has not sent any of the following within 75 days of your filing an appeal: